giorgia834/Java-Music-API/README.md

 ## Future Features

 - Create additional enpoints to represent additional moods.
-- Include to the database links to images relating to the songs.
+- Within the database include links to images relating to the songs.
 - Implement a frontend application which allows the user to visualise all songs, delete and update specific songs.
 - Include separate HTML pages which include song reccommendations for different moods e.g happy, calm, sad etc.